Holistic Approach To Substance Use Recovery

-The goal of holistic treatment is to eventually inspire the patient to take responsibility for his or her well-being in order to achieve optimal heath.
+The goal of holistic treatment is to eventually inspire the patient to take responsibility for his or her well-being in order to achieve optimal health.
 To accomplish this, a variety of conventional and alternative therapies should be used – whichever are eliciting the best results for the client.

 Holistic Addiction Recovery Services at Elevate

-At Elevate Addiction Services, our therapists are trained in a wide variety of holistic forms of treatment – some well-established, and some more modern processes.
+At Elevate Addiction Services, our counselors are trained in a wide variety of holistic forms of treatment – some well-established, and some more modern processes.
 In total, these are the holistic services our clients have available to them at our Northern California facilities:

 The concept and practice of Mindfulness goes back thousands of years in eastern philosophies.
 In our modern, high-tech world we can get easily distracted and scattered.
 When drugs or alcohol are added into the mix, the idea of “living in the moment” can seem impossible.